Wise vs Revolut in Canada 🇨🇦 [2026 Updated]

 Hold and exchange 25+ currencies

-US business customers can receive payments in foreign currencies to their Revolut accounts
+US customers can receive payments in USD and CAD with local details, and in other foreign currencies using SWIFT

 So, to summarise: